openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 The agent currently supports the following configuration options.
 Fields marked with a **\*** are required.
 Other parts of this documentation go into more depth on the different configuration options.

 - `label`\*: The label to use for invitations.
-- `walletConfig`\*: The wallet config to use for creating and unlocking the wallet
-- `walletCredentials`\*: The wallet credentials to use for creating and unlocking the wallet
 - `indy`\*: The indy sdk to use for indy operations.
 This is different for NodeJS / React Native
 - `fileSystem`\*: The file system instance used for reading and writing files.
+- `walletConfig`: The wallet config to use for creating and unlocking the wallet
+- `walletCredentials`: The wallet credentials to use for creating and unlocking the wallet
 - `host`: The host to use for invitations.
 - `post`: The port to append to host for invitations.
 - `endpoint`: The endpoint (host + port) to use for invitations.
 Has priority over `host` and `port.
 - `publicDidSeed`: The seed to use for initializing the public did of the agent.
 This does not register the DID on the ledger.
-- `mediatorUrl`: The url of the mediator to use for inbound routing
 - `autoAcceptConnections`: Whether to auto accept all incoming connections.
 Default false
 - `genesisPath`: The path to the genesis file to use for connecting to an Indy ledger.
 - `genesisTransactions`: String of genesis transactions to use for connecting to an Indy ledger.